Pave Lane: Notable people

-Leader of the Labour Party, Jeremy Corbyn, and his brother Piers Corbyn, the weather forecaster, lived from childhood at Pave Lane until after leaving school, in Yew Tree Manor a 17th-century brick house used as an inn until their parents bought and renovated it for use as the family home.
+Former leader of the Labour Party, Jeremy Corbyn, and his brother Piers Corbyn, the weather forecaster, lived from childhood at Pave Lane until after leaving school.
+They lived at Yew Tree Manor, a 17th-century brick house used as an inn until their parents bought and renovated it for use as the family home.
 It appears on Ordnance Survey maps as Yew Tree Manor.